dragonflydb/dragonfly/README.md

 Dragonfly started as an experiment to see how an in-memory datastore could look like if it was designed in 2022.
 Based on  lessons learned from our experience as users of memory stores and as engineers who worked for cloud companies, we knew that we need to preserve two key properties for Dragonfly: a) to provide atomicity guarantees for all its operations, and b) to guarantee low, sub-millisecond latency over very high throughput.

 Our first challenge was how to fully utilize CPU, memory, and i/o resources using servers that are available today in public clouds.
-To solve this, we used [shared-nothing architecture](https://en.wikipedia.org/wiki/Shared-nothing_architecture), which allows us to partition the keyspace of the memory store between threads, so that each thread would manage its own slice of dictionary data.
+To solve this, we used [shared-nothing architecture](https://en.wikipedia.org/wiki/Shared-nothing_architecture), which allows us to partition the keyspace of the memory store between threads so that each thread would manage its own slice of dictionary data.
 We call these slices - shards.
 The library that powers thread and I/O management for shared-nothing architecture is open-sourced [here](https://github.com/romange/helio).

 To provide atomicity guarantees for multi-key operations, we used the advancements from recent academic research.
 We chose the paper ["VLL: a lock manager redesign for main memory database systems”](https://www.cs.umd.edu/~abadi/papers/vldbj-vll.pdf) to develop the transactional framework for Dragonfly.
 The choice of shared-nothing architecture and VLL allowed us to compose atomic multi-key operations without using mutexes or spinlocks.
 This was a major milestone for our PoC and its performance stood out from other commercial and open-source solutions.

 Our second challenge was to engineer more efficient data structures for the new store.
 To achieve this goal, we based our core hashtable structure on paper ["Dash: Scalable Hashing on Persistent Memory"](https://arxiv.org/pdf/2003.07302.pdf).
-The paper itself is centered around persistent memory domain and is not directly related to main-memory stores.
+The paper itself is centered around the persistent memory domain and is not directly related to main-memory stores.
-Nevertheless, its very much applicable for our problem.
+Nevertheless, it's very much applicable to our problem.
 It suggested a hashtable design that allowed us to maintain two special properties that are present in the Redis dictionary: a) its incremental hashing ability during datastore growth b) its ability to traverse the dictionary under changes using a stateless scan operation.
 Besides these 2 properties, Dash is much more efficient in CPU and memory.
 By leveraging Dash's design, we were able to innovate further with the following features:
  * Efficient record expiry for TTL records.
  * A novel cache eviction algorithm that achieves higher hit rates than other caching strategies like LRU and LFU with **zero memory overhead**.